-- What causes a hiatal hernia?
+What is a hiatal hernia (definition)?

 What are the signs and symptoms of a hiatal hernia?

 What causes a hiatal hernia?

 Normally, the space where the esophagus passes through the diaphragm is sealed by the phrenoesophageal membrane, (a thin membrane of tissue connecting the esophagus with the diaphragm) where the esophagus passes through the diaphragm.
 Thus, the chest cavity and abdominal cavity are separated from each other.
 Because the muscles of the esophagus tighten and the esophagus shortens with each swallow, essentially squeezing food into the stomach, this membrane needs to be elastic to allow the esophagus to move up and down.
 Normal physiology allows the gastroesophageal (GE) junction, where the esophagus and stomach meet, to move back and forth within the hiatus..
 However, at rest the GE junction should be located below the diaphragm and in the abdominal cavity.
 It is important to remember that these distances are very short.

 Over time, the phrenoesophageal membrane may weaken, and a part of the stomach may herniate through the membrane.
 It may remain above the diaphragm permanently or move back and forth across the diaphragm.